Old ballplayer tweets highlight team fears of social media

 "Any client that we take on, that's generally the first step we do in the process," Walsh said.
 "This can take someone down in an instant.
 All it takes is one tweet.
 Now, he's going to be known for this.
 This is what people are talking about."

-Newcomb of the Atlanta Braves is just the latest high-profile athlete to burn himself with reckless posts from years past.
-The 25-year-old nearly threw a no-hitter against the Dodgers on Sunday - a career defining moment that took a turn when he called reporters back into the clubhouse to apologize for offensive tweets sent in 2011 and 2012, when he was 18.
+Turner and Newcomb are the latest high-profile athlete s burned by reckless posts from years past.
+The 25-year-old Newcomb nearly threw a no-hitter for the Braves against the Dodgers on Sunday - a career defining moment that took a turn when he called reporters back into the clubhouse to apologize for offensive tweets sent in 2011 and 2012, when he was 18.

+Homophobic and racially insensitive tweets by Turner from 2011 and 2012 surfaced Sunday night.
+The 25-year-old Turner, a shortstop for the Washington Nationals, apologized in a statement released by the team.

+"I believe people who know me understand those regrettable actions do not reflect my values or who I am," Turner said.
+"But I understand the hurtful nature of such language and am sorry to have brought any negative light to the Nationals organization, myself or the game I love."

 Hader, who pitches for the Milwaukee Brewers, is still in apology mode after tweets from his past surfaced during the All-Star Game this month.
-He was given a standing ovation in his first game back in Milwaukee, then booed when the Brewers made their first roadtrip of the second half of the season in San Francisco.
+He was given a standing ovation in his first game back in Milwaukee, and then booed when the Brewers made their first road trip of the second half of the season in San Francisco.

-The trend touches many young athletes, with millions of posts from thousands of players who've been online since they were kids.
+The trend touches many young athletes, with millions of posts from thousands of players who have been online since they were kids.

 Former Wyoming quarterback Josh Allen apologized for a series of offensive tweets he sent while in high school that were revealed right before the NFL draft, when the Buffalo Bills selected him seventh overall.
 As Villanova's Donte DiVincenzo was celebrating being named most outstanding player of the Final Four, some of his old tweets that included racially insensitive and homophobic comments made headlines.